 Moving towards data driven improvements in care

 How can we further improve GDM diagnosis and treatment?
-With an anonymised real-world database of pregnant women with or at risk of diabetes, we can use this to help explore metrics that may better predict individual risk of birth outcomes related to hyperglycaemia and in so doing, challenge the use of OGTTs as the gold standard.
+With an de-identified and anonymised real-world database of pregnant women with or at risk of diabetes, we can use this to help explore metrics that may better predict individual risk of birth outcomes related to hyperglycaemia and in so doing, challenge the use of OGTTs as the gold standard.

 As GDM is a syndrome, so different phenotypes or subpopulations exist.
 Characterising these phenotypes may lead to more individualised care.
 For example, we need to be able to better understand what the optimum timing is for birth for women with GDM.
 This is likely to be different for different subpopulations of women with GDM.
-By creating anonymised real-world datasets generated by regular monitoring of blood glucose levels using remote monitoring technology, and applying advanced data analytic techniques, we can identify the metrics and patterns that are associated with different outcomes and, therefore, inform clinicians of individual risk prediction based on individual, routinely collected patient data.
+By creating de-identified and anonymised real-world datasets generated by regular monitoring of blood glucose levels using remote monitoring technology, and applying advanced data analytic techniques, we can identify the metrics and patterns that are associated with different outcomes and, therefore, inform clinicians of individual risk prediction based on individual, routinely collected patient data.

 Furthermore, clinicians may be able to identify, based on data collected during pregnancy, which mothers and their babies are particularly vulnerable to longer-term health conditions such as type 2 diabetes or cardiovascular disease later in life.
 This can lead to the development of postnatal interventions for the highest risk groups.
 Genetics is likely to be an important factor and technologies now exist to take a blood test from a pregnant woman and find the baby’s DNA.
 Scientists could in future perform genetics sequencing on that DNA and further refine prediction algorithms.
 Within the next couple of decades, I hope that we will be able to offer genetic testing to uncover genetic predispositions for diabetes, cardiovascular disease, or other illnesses in babies before they are born, which will allow us to apply earlier interventions to prevent these.